kbradwell/comparative_trypanosoma_paper/README.md

 Usage: `perl gen_orthofinder_stats_automated.pl`

 Input
-- OrthologousGroups.txt (output from OrthoFinder)
+- OrthologousGroups.txt (output from OrthoFinder) - make sure this is in the same directory as where you're running the script from.

 Output
 - Stats file containing cluster counts for each intersection or species specific group.